113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 ```
 ibmcloud sl vlan detail 12345678  --no-vs --no-hardware
 ```
+{: codeblock}

-This command shows details of vlan with ID 12345678, and not list virtual server or hardware server.
+This command shows details of vlan with ID `12345678`, and not list virtual server or hardware server.

 ## ibmcloud sl vlan edit
 {: #sl_vlan_edit}